zeroc-ice/ice-demos/cpp/README.md

 Refer to the README file in each demo directory for usage instructions.

-## Building the Demo Apps for WinRT and Universal Windows Platform (UWP)
+## Building the Demo Apps for WinRT and UWP

 ### Prerequisites